 A traditional practice that is growing in popularity with modern gardeners is using companion plants in their garden.
 Bunching onions are particularly useful as a companion plant because they deter many pests attracted to other valuable crops.

-Bunching onions make an excellent companion plant to tomatoes, brassica plants like lettuce and mustard, strawberries, and pepper plants because they deter common pests that can quickly destroy crops.
+Bunching onions make an excellent companion plant to tomatoes, brassica plants like lettuce and mustard greens, strawberries, and pepper plants because they deter common pests that can quickly destroy crops.
 Gardeners should not plant bunching onions with legume species like beans and peas.
 Gardeners should also avoid planting bunching onions near sage and asparagus because the onions will affect these plants’ flavor.

 Culinary Uses of Bunching Onions